 Complimentary Phone Consult with an Attorney Today

-Often this punishment takes the form of job termination, but there are other tactics as well, such as demotion, unwarranted negative evaluations, unwanted department transfers, denied promotions, and salary/wage cuts.
+Often, this punishment takes the form of job termination, but there are other tactics, such as demotion, unwarranted negative evaluations, unwanted department transfers, denied promotions, and salary/wage cuts.

 Retribution of this nature is illegal, however.
-If you believe you have been mistreated by your superiors due to your complaint(s) about misconduct at the company, you should become aware of your rights and possible avenues of redress provided by the law.
-At Barrett & Farahany, our team of Georgia workplace retaliation attorneys can help you fight this kind of injustice.
+If you believe your employers are retaliating against employees, you should be aware of your rights and possible avenues of redress provided by the law.
+At Barrett & Farahany, our team of workplace retaliation attorneys can help you fight this kind of injustice.
 Call us at (404) 238-7299 today to get started.

 It’s the plot of horror stories: First, an employee reports the financial or environmental misconduct of their employer or stands up for a coworker who is being harassed.
 Then their job is threatened or – in extreme cases – their physical safety.